gerryster/python_koans/my_notes.md

 Q: Where is the "mro" class documented fon RuntimeError?

 A: MRO stands for "method resolution order."
 This is important in cases of inheritence.
 Note the Python supports multiple inheritence.
 It is somewhat [documented here](https://docs.python.org/3/reference/datamodel.html#resolving-mro-entries).
 Methods appear to be resolved using a right to left depth first search according to [this blog post](http://www.srikanthtechnologies.com/blog/python/mro.aspx#:~:text=Method%20Resolution%20Order%20(MRO)%20is,lets%20examine%20a%20few%20cases.).
+I /think/ it is defined on class "type".

-Q: How you you list out all of the methods of a class or object.
+Q: How you you list out all of the methods of a class or object?

-A: Use the `dir` global method such as: `dir(object())`.
+A: Use the [`dir` global function](https://docs.python.org/3/library/functions.html#dir) such as: `dir(object())`.

 ## Notes